Diocese of Vincennes: Diocese of Baltimore

-On 6 November 1789, when Pope Pius VI erected the Diocese of Baltimore as the first Catholic diocese in the United States, Vincennes and the Catholic missions in what became present-day Indiana were placed under the ecclesiastical jurisdiction of the new diocese.
-John Carroll was appointed the first Bishop of Baltimore, and in 1791 he sent Fr.
-Benedict Joseph Flaget to succeed Fr.
-Gibault at the fledgling St. Francis Xavier parish in Vincennes.
-Father Flaget arrived at Vincennes on 21 December 1792.
-Before he was recalled to Baltimore in 1795, Father Flaget opened a school and held classes at St. Francis Xavier church.
+With the end of the American Revolution, the Vatican decided to create an American diocese, removing any control from British dioceses.
+On November 6, 1789, Pope Pius VI erected the Diocese of Baltimore in Baltimore, Maryland, the first Catholic diocese in the United States, and appointed Reverend John Carroll as its first bishop.
+The diocese encompassed the entire nation, including Indiana.
+In 1791, Carroll sent Reverend Benedict Joseph Flaget to succeed Gibault at St. Francis Xavier Parish in Vincennes.
+Flaget arrived at Vincennes on December 21, 1792.
+Flaget opened a school and held classes at St. Francis Xavier church.
 The school's curriculum included religious studies, music, and vocational training.
-John Francis Rivet, Father Flaget's successor, arrived at Vincennes in 1796 to continue Flaget's work and died there in 1804.
-Father Rivet, who received a $200 annual salary from the U.S. Congress, became the first public school teacher in the Northwest Territory.
+Reverend John Francis Rivet, Flaget's successor, arrived at Vincennes in 1796 to continue Flaget's work.
+Rivet, who received a $200 annual salary from the U.S. Congress, became the first public school teacher in the Northwest Territory.
+He died in 1804.